benzinger-icl/karidf-scripts/README.md

 <br>
 <br>

-# Instructions on running scripts
+# Instructions on running these scripts

 1. Download the script from this Github repository by clicking "Clone or download" and choose Download ZIP.
 This will download a zip file containing all the scripts in the repository and this README file.